akktis/ESBaseBundle/Resources/doc/loadmore.md

 </script>
 ```

-And the variable content which can be loaded via AJAX:
+And the partial one with variable content which can be loaded via AJAX:

 ```django
 {# src/Acme/DemoBundle/Resources/views/List/list_content.html.twig #}